Commission rates are under fire and on both sides of the transaction.

 While they can relate to the pain, you’ll get no sympathy from your fellow taxpayer.

-Not only is it absurd, it shows you have terrible math skills.
+Not only is it absurd, but it also shows you have terrible math skills.
 Stop saying it.

 4. Blame your broker